-When the BC PNP is satisfied that you have met your performance agreement terms, you will be required to sign a Conditions of Nomination declaration.
+If the BC PNP is satisfied that you have met your performance agreement terms and approves your nomination, you will be required to sign and submit a Conditions of Nomination declaration.
 This document sets out the conditions you must continue to meet while your federal application for permanent residence is in process.

-You must sign and submit the Conditions of Nomination declaration in order to receive a nomination by the BC PNP.
-Failure to maintain these conditions may result in the BC PNP cancelling your nomination.
+Failure to submit a declaration or to maintain the conditions it identifies may result in the BC PNP cancelling your nomination.